softchris/azure-book/azure-functions-iii.md

 ![](/assets/create-project.png)

-The we will be asked where to place our project:
+There we will be asked where to place our project:

 ![](/assets/select-folder.png)